Trusted

 data privacy

 Online or internet privacy issues can range from the personal information you willingly share online and the annoyance caused by targeted ads, to targeted hacking and mass breaches.
+Here’s a roundup of some of the most common threats to online privacy that you should be wary of.

 1) Social media data harvesting

 Social media privacy issues have been frequently in the limelight for a while now.
-Especially after the infamous Cambridge Analytica episode that involved unethical and illegal acts, including manipulation of voters, doxing, and cyberbullying.
+Especially after the infamous Cambridge Analytica incident that involved unethical and illegal acts, including manipulation of voters, doxing, and cyberbullying.

 That was just the tip of the proverbial iceberg, though.
 Social media giants like Facebook (now Meta) have suffered multiple data breaches, including one that compromised the data privacy of more than 500 million users.
 The leaked data included the full names of users, their phone numbers, location, email addresses, and date of birth, among other details.